Mjolnir-MD/Mjolnir/README.md

 ## Example

-__NOTE__: Specification of this project is currently unstable.
+__NOTE__: Specifications of this project is currently unstable.
 Most of the following procedures may be changed.

-Example input files are in `input` directory.
+Example input files are in the `input` directory.
-You can run it with the command below.
+You can run them with the command below.

 ```console
 $ mjolnir input/sh3_AICG2+.toml